gardenlinux/gardenlinux/docs/architecture/decisions/0031-builder-glci-interface.md

   s3_bucket_name: <s3_bucket>
 ```

-No additional interpretation, normalization, or validation of these values is performed beyond format translation.
+No additional interpretation or normalization of these values is performed beyond format translation.

 ## 3. S3 Layout